Performance and Development Reviews (PDR)

 One-to-ones are routine contact with your line manager / reviewer, enabling timely discussions and feedback on how your work is progressing against objectives, as well as an opportunity to establish plans and support your well-being.
 They also focus on development and progression and can be short and relatively informal.

-There are resources in in the Develop at Essex Exploration Tool to support your conversations, and to assist you with identifying and considering opportunities to build your skills, knowledge and experience.
+There are resources in in the Develop at Essex Exploration Tool to support you and to assist you with identifying opportunities to build your skills, knowledge and experience.

 Development conversations

-As an element of the one-to-one, development conversations are about exploring your skills, opportunities, and areas for growth, it is important to remember in these conversations that development does not have to be about promotion.
+Development conversations (.pdf) are about exploring your skills, opportunities, and areas for growth.
+Remember that your development is not always about promotion.
 Nor is development achieved by training alone.

 Reflective practice